-On September 16, 2008, the MTA learned that American International Group, Inc. was downgraded to a level that under the terms of the transaction documents for the sale/leaseback transaction that closed on September 29, 2003, the MTA is required to replace or restructure the applicable Equity Payment Undertaking Agreement provided by AIG Financial Products Corp. and guaranteed by American International Group, Inc. On December 17, 2008, MTA terminated the Equity Payment Undertaking Agreement provided by AIG Financial Products Corp. and guaranteed by American International Group, Inc. On December 17, 2008, MTA terminated the Equity Payment Undertaking Agreement provided by AIG Financial Products Corp. and guaranteed by American International Group, Inc. and provided replacement collateral in the form of U.S. Treasury strips.
+On September 16, 2008, the MTA learned that American International Group, Inc. was downgraded to a level that under the terms of the transaction documents for the sale/leaseback transaction that closed on September 29, 2003, the MTA is required to replace or restructure the applicable Equity Payment Undertaking Agreement provided by AIG Financial Products Corp. and guaranteed by American International Group, Inc. On December 17, 2008, MTA terminated the Equity Payment Undertaking Agreement provided by AIG Financial Products Corp. and guaranteed by American International Group, Inc. and provided replacement collateral in the form of U.S. Treasury strips.
 The Resolution Funding Corporation (REFCO) debt security that was being held in pledge was released to MTA.
 On November 6, 2008, the MTA learned that Ambac Assurance Corp., the provider of the credit enhancement that insures the MTA's contingent obligation to pay a portion of the termination values upon an early termination in both the September 25, 2003 and September 29, 2003 transactions, was downgraded to a level that required the provision of new credit enhancement facilities for each lease by December 21, 2008.

 On December 17, 2008, MTA terminated the Ambac Assurance Corp. surety bond for the lease transaction that closed on September 25, 2003 and provided a short-term U.S. Treasury debt obligation as replacement collateral.
 The cost of the replacement collateral was \$32.
 As a result of a mark-to-market of the securities provided as collateral as of January 31, 2009, \$8 of such \$32 in collateral value was released back to MTA in February 2009.
-As a result of a mark-to-market of the securities provided as collateral as of January 2012, \$10 of such \$34 in collateral value was released back to MTA in February 2012, \$10 of such \$34 in collateral value was released back to MTA in February 2012, the market value of total collateral funds was \$24.4.
+As a result of a mark-to-market of the securities provided as collateral as of January 2012, \$10 of such \$34 in collateral value was released back to MTA in February 2012.
+As of March 31, 2013, the market value of total collateral funds was \$24.2.

-On January 12, 2009, MTA provided a short-term U.S. Treasury debt obligation as additional collateral in addition to the Ambac Assurance Corp. surety bond for the lease transaction that closed on September 29, 2003.
+On January 12, 2009, MTA provided a short-term U.S. Treasury debt obligation as additional collateral in addition to the Ambac Assurance Corp. surety bond for the lease transaction that closed on

+September 29, 2003.
 From time to time, additional collateral has been required to be added such that the total market value of the securities being held as additional collateral.
-As of December 31, 2012, the market value of total collateral funds was \$43.2.
+As of March 31, 2013, the market value of total collateral funds was \$44.6.